 In 2009, Swedish journalist Donald Bostrom wrote that evidence indicates that Palestinian prisoners have had their organs harvested for many years, and may have been captured with this purpose in mind.

-In this 2009 article, Alison Weir marshalls evidence to suggest that such a suspicion isn't "hate porn," as Israel's supporters suggest, but considering Israel's past activities related to organ harvesting, very possible.
+In this 2009 article, Alison Weir marshalls evidence to suggest that such a suspicion isn't "hate porn," as some of Israel's supporters claim, but considering Israel's past activities related to organ harvesting, very possible.

 In 1990, Grace Halsell described a Jewish assault on a Christian church in Jerusalem's Old City, and ongoing attempts to "reclaim" Moslem and Christian property in Jerusalem.